 A video tells you more about the dig while a couple of interactive display stations are a great way for children to learn more about archaeology.

 After a short queue for the ride – we set off!
 A multi-million-pound renovation over the last couple of years (Jorvik was badly damaged in the 2015 floods) means that the houses and their inhabitants are more realistic than ever.
 You can peer into the various dwellings and see the figures, including dogs, cats and chickens, move as they carry out their daily business.

 Travel back in time

 The ‘time capsules’ that you travel in are state of the art so you feel like you have been transported back to Viking times.
 I still remember the smells from when I visited the first time and it was good to see they are all still there!
-The commentary provides useful information (the narrator of the English version sounds just like Sean Bean) and you can choose from several different languages or a child-friendly version.
+The commentary provides useful information with the narrator of the English version sounding just like Sean Bean and you can choose from several different languages or a child-friendly version.

-Following the ride you can also see lots of original Viking artefacts (and even a couple of skeletons) on display.
-The condition of things like shoes, combs and jewellery is just remarkable considering they are over 1000 years old.
+Following the ride you can also see lots of original Viking artefacts and even a couple of skeletons on display.
+The condition of things such as shoes, combs and jewellery is just remarkable considering they are over 1,000 years old.

 Stories brought to life